FAQs on How to Use Google Search Console

 To access data for Desktop, Smartphone, and Feature phone, you will need to click on each tab in the report and download the data manually.

-For more hands-on, step-by-step SEO tips, lead yourself through the 18-step SEO Tutorial.
-Perform search engine optimization with Bruce Clay, Inc. methodology, from keyword research to competitive analysis to monitoring rankings, with free embedded tools along the way.
+For more hands-on, step-by-step SEO tips, lead yourself through the 18-step SEO Guide.
+Perform search engine optimization with Bruce Clay Inc. methodology, from keyword research to competitive analysis to monitoring rankings, with free embedded tools along the way.